-We believe in partnering with nonprofit and community leaders to support innovative ideas that help meet the ever-changing needs of our community and enrich its quality of life.
+We believe in partnering with nonprofit and community leaders to support ideas that help meet the ever-changing needs of our community and enrich its quality of life.
 Through our Bright Idea Forum grants process, we create space where ideas can be fostered and realized.

 Bright Idea grants support ideas in our service area that will make a significant community impact in one or more of our focus areas and priorities.
 Eligible applicants present their ideas face-to-face in one of our Forums in the fall, winter or spring.
 In the spirit of shared learning, staff, committee volunteers, and other applicants are all present for the discussion.